Celestion Silver Alnicos - T1088

 In some respects though, the Celestion T1096, a 15 ohm version of the T1088 also made exclusively for Vox, might have been better choice for the new 4 x 12 cabinets, as a 15ohm load would have taken some of the strain off the output transformers of the Beatles' AC80/100 amplifiers.

 One possible reason for the use of T1088s rather than T1096s, however, was the drive to keep the cabinets as trebly as possible (Midax horns et al. - see the examples here).
 16ohm speakers are said to be "darker" or bassier than their 8 ohm counterparts.
+The T1096 is regularly found, however, in Vox T60 speaker cabinets.

 Above, sold on ebay in late 2013, a T1096 from 23rd May 1964 (code 23EJ).
 The T1096 was entered in the Celestion log book on 27th May '64 along with the T1088 and other speakers.